Best Books To Add To Your Fall 2020 Reading List

 First, there is a buzzy new release from bestselling author Jodi Picoult to look forward to.
 After the novel’s heroine narrowly survives a plane crash, she is offered a complimentary ticket to the destination of her choice.
 The obvious path would be to return home to her work and family, but she surprises herself by instead considering flying across the world to see a man that she left behind 15 years ago.

 Three Perfect Liars, by Heidi Perks

 In this suspenseful novel, a devastating fire demolishes a successful advertising company and upends the lives of three ambitious women.
 This is the book for you if you’re looking for a riveting, unsettling page-turner.

-For a good piece of herstory, make sure to get your hands on a copy of this new non-fiction tome that brings to light the forgotten story of a female Soviet spy code-named “Sonya” that worked undercover during the Cold War.
+For a good piece of herstory, make sure to get your hands on a copy of this new non-fiction tome that brings to light the forgotten story of a female Soviet spy, code-named “Sonya,” who worked undercover during the Cold War.

 In this moving memoir, Heather Lanier shares her story of motherhood and reflects on fiercely loving someone that society sometimes rejects.
 Despite doing everything “right” during her pregnancy—eating the right foods, writing up the perfect birth plan, etc.—her preconceptions are dashed when her baby is diagnosed with a rare syndrome that leaves her with developmental delays and a risk of loss of life.

 The Night Portrait: A Novel of World War II and da Vinci’s Italy by Laura Morelli